tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/bijectors.md

 [`class CholeskyToInvCholesky`](../tfp/bijectors/CholeskyToInvCholesky.md): Maps the Cholesky factor of `M` to the Cholesky factor of `M^{-1}`.

 [`class ConditionalBijector`](../tfp/bijectors/ConditionalBijector.md): Conditional Bijector is a Bijector that allows intrinsic conditioning.

+[`class Cumsum`](../tfp/bijectors/Cumsum.md): Computes the cumulative sum of a tensor along a specified axis.

 [`class DiscreteCosineTransform`](../tfp/bijectors/DiscreteCosineTransform.md): Compute `Y = g(X) = DCT(X)`, where DCT type is indicated by the `type` arg.